pyglet/pyglet/doc/programming_guide/image.rst

     = ============

-For example, a format string of ``"RGBA"`` corresponds to four bytes of colour data, in the order red, green, blue, alpha.
+For example, a format string of ``"RGBA"`` corresponds to four bytes of color data, in the order red, green, blue, alpha.
 Note that machine endianness has no impact on the interpretation of a format string.

 The length of a format string always gives the number of bytes per pixel.
 So,